wasp-lang/wasp/web/docs/auth/overview.md

 Auth is an essential piece of any serious application.
 Coincidentally, Wasp provides authentication and authorization support out of the box 🙃.

-Enabling it for your app is optional and can be done by configuring the `auth` field of the `app` declaration.
+Enabling auth for your app is optional and can be done by configuring the `auth` field of the `app` declaration.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">